Blackthorne Publishing: History

-In addition to their comic book line, Blackthorne published paperback books and created faux books for movie props; for instance, the comic books and technical manuals seen in the movie Russkies are all props crafted by Blackthorne Publishing.
+In addition to their comic book line, Blackthorne published paperback books and created faux books for movie props; for instance, the comic books and technical manuals seen in the film Russkies are all props crafted by Blackthorne Publishing.

 In 1987, however, with the company losing money on its color line, it canceled those titles to focus on its 3-D books and black-and-white licensed products.
-Blackthorne also suffered from the contemporaneous financial troubles of the Los Angeles-based distributor Sunrise Distribution.
+Blackthorne also suffered from the contemporaneous financial troubles of the Los Angeles–based distributor Sunrise Distribution.
 Sunrise went bankrupt in 1988, and although Blackthorne (along with fellow West Coast publisher Fantagraphics) sued the distributor, they were never able to recoup their losses.
 This in turn led to Blackthorne being audited by the federal government in 1988.

 In early 1989, the company was still the fifth-largest U.S. comics publisher, bringing in about $1 million in sales and boasting a staff of eight full-time editorial and production employees.
 They published about 240 different titles a year, with an average print run of about 10,000 copies each.
 The company made a fatal error, however, when they signed on to adapt the Michael Jackson film Moonwalker to a 3-D comic book.
 The publisher paid a large licensing fee for the property and when the Moonwalker comic flopped later that year, they experienced a large financial loss.

 By mid-1989 the company was outsourcing its operations, and in November the company laid off eight of its nine employees, including editor-in-chief John Stephenson. $180,000 in debt, Blackthorne limped into 1990 before it finally folded.